gquittet/easy-nodecrypt/README.md

 # NodeCrypt

-A simple nodejs library that encrypt and decrypt string to base64 string.
+A simple nodejs library that makes life easier when you want to encrypt and decrypt string to multiple encodings.

 This library was written in pure NodeJS with TypeScript.